quii/good-handlers/README.md

 In my book, that is a good definition of a service function/method.
 In addition, you need to supply a `Decoder[A]` so that we can parse the incoming request into an `A` and an `Encoder[B]`, to turn the result from the service call into a HTTP response.

 Clearly this won't work for every use-case, but I intend to keep trying out different scenarios and see what I come up with.

+## What about everything else?

+Logging?
+Metrics?
+Blah blah, it's all handled already by everyone else.
+Mostly these x-cutting concerns should be handled by middleware, and because good-handlers just implements `http.Handler` you can compose your middleware like normal.